 Climate Model Summary

-The El Niño–Southern Oscillation (ENSO) is currently neutral.
-The latest outlooks from the surveyed models suggest that an ENSO-neutral state is the most likely scenario for the remainder of 2019 and the first quarter of 2020.
+The El Niño–Southern Oscillation (ENSO) is also neutral, however warmer than average sea surface temperatures in the western tropical Pacific may be contributing to some changes in weather patterns over the region.
+The latest outlooks from the surveyed models suggest that an ENSO-neutral state is the most likely scenario through autumn 2020.

 Indian Ocean Dipole (IOD) outlook

-Sea surface temperatures in the Indian Ocean have shown patterns consistent with a positive IOD event since the end of May, with the IOD index exceeding the positive IOD threshold from mid-July.
-The latest value for the week ending 10 November is +1.4 °C, well above the +0.4 °C threshold which indicates when a positive IOD is underway
+The Indian Ocean showed patterns consistent with a positive IOD event from the end of May, peaking in mid-October, before returning to neutral values in the last week of December.
+The latest value (for the week ending 19 January) is +0.1 °C, below the +0.4 °C threshold for a positive IOD event.

 Australian Community Climate Earth-System Simulator–Seasonal (ACCESS–S)